alban-read/M1-MICRO-FORTH/M1MicroForth.md

 **LOOP**

-Part of the magnificent definite DO ..
+Part of the DO ..
 LOOP

 e.g. 10 1 DO I . .'
 Hello' CR LOOP ;